 - Leukaemia & Lymphoma NI Report & Financial Statement Year End 2018

-The Medical and Scientific Advisory Committee is a panel of independent researchers and clinicians who provide recommendations to Leukaemia & Lymphoma NI on decisions relating to the funding and management of research projects.
+The Scientific and Medical Committee is a panel of independent researchers and clinicians who provide recommendations to Leukaemia & Lymphoma NI on decisions relating to the funding and management of research projects.

 They ensure that all LLNI funding awards support the highest quality research and will consider applications for funding for basic, translational and clinical related research.

 Professor A P Maxwell